 Your Growth Plates Are Only Affected If…

-Your growth potential is at risk if you fracture your bone plates.
+Your growth potential is at risk if you fracture or damage growth plates in your spine.
 This risk is amplified as a teenager going through pubertal growth spurts.

 According to the article on OrthoInfo, because growth plates determine the future length of the mature bone, then fracturing your growth plate requires prompt attention.
 As a teenager, approximately 15-30% of all fractures are growth plate fractures.